SCR-720: Cavity magnetron

 The UK had led development of airborne radars with the introduction of the AI Mk.
-IV radars system, which reached operational service in 1940.
+IV radar system, which reached operational service in 1940.
 This system was built using conventional vacuum tube (valve) electronics from an experimental television receiver.
 The tubes could operate at a maximum frequency of about 200 MHz before their efficiency fell off dramatically.
 Generally, an antenna has to be at least 1/2 the wavelength being used to get good gain; the Mk.
 IV's 200 MHz frequency corresponds to a 1.5 m wavelength, requiring antennas to be on the order of a metre.
 This proved difficult to arrange on an aircraft, and both resolution and detection range suffered as a result.

-The need for shorter wavelengths was also important to the Royal Navy, who needed improve resolution to detect the conning towers of semi-submerged U-Boats.
+The need for shorter wavelengths was also important to the Royal Navy, who needed improve resolution to detect the conning towers of semi-submerged U-boats.
 They led research into shorter-wavelength systems.
 As part of this research, they began funding the University of Birmingham's efforts with klystrons.
 These were not successful, but two Birmingham physicists with little else to do ended up producing a solution, the cavity magnetron.
 Their first example produced 500 W of radio power, better than the best klystrons in the world.
-They pushed this over 1,000 W within weeks.
+They pushed this to over 1,000 W within weeks.
 The main Birmingham team gave up on the klystron and began work solely on the magnetron.
 GEC was introduced to the work and applied their tube-making knowledge to the system, almost immediately introducing models producing 5 kW and by the summer had examples producing 15 kW.